wp-plugins/genesis-layout-extras/readme.txt

 = Localization =
 * English (default) - always included
 * German (de_DE) - always included
-* French (fr_FR) - user-submitted, thanks to [Grégoire Noyelle](http://www.gregoirenoyelle.com/) - currently 80% complete for v1.4
+* French (fr_FR) - user-submitted, thanks to [Grégoire Noyelle](http://www.gregoirenoyelle.com/) - currently 100% complete for v1.5 :)
-* Italian (it_IT) - user-submitted, thanks to [Marco Rosselli](http://www.prenotazionetraghetti.com/) - currently 80% complete for v1.4
+* Italian (it_IT) - user-submitted, thanks to [Marco Rosselli](http://www.prenotazionetraghetti.com/) - currently 77% complete for v1.5
-* Hindi (hi_IN - for India) - user-submitted, thanks to Love Chandel
+* Hindi (hi_IN - for India) - user-submitted, thanks to Love Chandel - currently 97% complete for v1.5
 * .pot file (`genesis-layout-extras.pot`) for translators is also always included :)
 * Easy plugin translation platform with GlotPress tool: [Translate "Genesis Layout Extras"...](http://translate.wpautobahn.com/projects/genesis-plugins-deckerweb/genesis-layout-extras)
 * *Your translation? - [Just send it in](http://genesisthemes.de/en/contact/)*

-**Please note: The plugin requires the Genesis Theme Framework** The plugin has been tested with WordPress 3.2, 3.3+ and 3.4-beta3 without any issues.
+**Please note: The plugin requires the Genesis Theme Framework** The plugin has been tested with WordPress branches 3.4+ and before with 3.2+, 3.3+ without any issues.
 It also works within Multisite installs - single activated and also network activated.
 Running with latest versions of Genesis and WordPress is always recommended.

-Credit where credit is due: This plugin here is based on the work of WPChildThemes for the great "Genesis Layout Manager" Plugin.
+Credit where credit is due: This plugin here is based on the work of WPChildThemes for the great "Genesis Layout Manager" plugin.

 [A plugin from deckerweb.de and GenesisThemes](http://genesisthemes.de/en/)